olleharstedt/olleharstedt.github.io/_posts/2020-07-17-bubble-side-effects.markdown

 What's different from a "normal" code-base?

-* A class `SideEffectFactory` that makes side-effect commands
+* A class `SideEffectFactory` that makes side-effect command objects
-* A class `SideEffectRunner` that runs those commands
+* A class `SideEffectRunner` that runs those objects

 ```php
 class AppInstaller